Last Updated on October 23, 2023 by Admin

 Exoskeletons are placed on the user’s body and act as amplifiers that augment, reinforce or restore human performance.

-Initially developed for military use and patient mobility and rehabilitation, exoskeletons are now beginning to appear on construction sites.
+Initially developed for military use, patient mobility, and rehabilitation, exoskeletons are now beginning to appear on construction sites.

-Already being rapidly adopted across manufacturing, live trials on construction sites in the past year have generated results to drive the development and uptake of exoskeletons in the construction sector during 2022.
+Already rapidly adopted across manufacturing, live trials on construction sites in the past year have generated results to drive the development and uptake of exoskeletons in the construction sector during 2023.